lydiadunning/food-plan/README.md

 - improve frontend folder structure
 - build a dashboard - one for the user, one for kids
 - create a goal-setting interface, with both trackable and non-trackable goals.
-- figure out routing and refresh on live site
 - improve user flow around creating a child profile

 ### For Later